RafflePress Logo

 With that in mind, let’s dive into several ways you can get customers to leave more reviews so you can improve your online reputation and drive sales.

-1. Ask for Reviews at the Right Time
+1. How to Get More Reviews by Asking at the Right Time

 It’s tempting to fire off an email asking for reviews when customers buy something.
 But doing so can cause people to ignore your request.